Todd-Kridel/TK-E-Commerce-Server/README.md

 ![an example view of the appearance of the E-Commerce Server application](./Challenge_13_Mockup.jpg)

-### APPLICATION DEMONSTRATION VIDEO
+### APPLICATION DEMONSTRATION VIDEOS

-The following URL is for the GitHub Pages published static-view public view of Todd Kridel's Coding Bootcamp Module 13 Challenge assignment...which contains an embedded display frame that is for the demonstration video of the application...and indicates a link that goes back to this README description file of the application: "https://todd-kridel.github.io/TK-E-Commerce-Server".
+The following URL is for the GitHub Pages published static-view public view of Todd Kridel's Coding Bootcamp Module 13 Challenge assignment...which contains embedded display frames that are for the demonstration videos of the application; and the webpage also indicates a link that goes back to this README description file of the application: "https://todd-kridel.github.io/TK-E-Commerce-Server".

 ## Credits